Orbis-SPNDAO/.github/profile/README.md

 After lots of debates and iterations, our team decided to build a data DAO that incentivizes members to contribute their credit card transaction data and govern how their data is used.

 Why credit card transaction data?
-Platforms such as Instagram heavily influence the formation of consumers’ tastes, preferences, and what we purchase.
+Platforms such as Facebook and Instagram heavily influence the formation of consumers’ tastes, preferences, and what we purchase.
 In return, our credit card transactions reveal a lot about our behaviors.
 Aggregated together, the data tell even more insightful stories about the economy.
 For instance, is there a spike in Netflix subscriptions?
 Or is there a dip in spending at hardware stores?

 Credit card transaction data is the highest-grossing data source in the “alternative data” market.
 The global alternative data market is anticipated to reach 143.31 billion USD by 2030 and is expected to grow at a 54.4% CAGR.
 North America alone accounted for a revenue share of more than 67.0% in 2021.